datadriven-works/looker-explore-assistant-pro/CONTRIBUTING.md

 ### Bug Reports

-Bugs from the community are tracked in [Github Issues](https://github.com/looker-open-source/looker-explore-assistant/issues).
+Bugs from the community are tracked in [Github Issues](https://github.com/datadriven-works/looker-explore-assistant-pro/issues).
-Because there are many different SDKs and languages included in this repository, it may be useful to look at issues in a [project](https://github.com/looker-open-source/looker-explore-assistant/projects) context instead.

 - Use a clear and descriptive title for the issue
 - Note what version and which SDK you're using
 - Describe how to reproduce the problem
-    - Bonus points for a working example in [examples](/examples)
 - Explain the behavior your were expecting
 - Label your issue with "bug"

 ## Enhancements Requests

-Enhancements Requests from the community are tracked in [Github Issues](https://github.com/looker-open-source/looker-explore-assistant/issues).
+Enhancements Requests from the community are tracked in [Github Issues](https://github.com/datadriven-works/looker-explore-assistant-pro/issues).

 - Use a clear and descriptive title for the issue
 - Describe what you want to be able to accomplish with Looker Components